Workforce and Education

 - More than 57% of Hoover citizens over the age of 25 hold a bachelor’s degree or higher.

-- Over 44,000 persons commute into Hoover daily for work at companies such as Regions Bank, BlueCross and BlueShield of Alabama, AT&T, McLeod Software, and CGI.
+- Over 44,000 persons commute into Hoover daily for work.

 Nearly 8,000 veterans transition to employment each year from Alabama’s military bases.
 Alabama’s veterans serve as a rich pool of talent, providing skillsets and credentials, such as security clearances, demanded by government agencies and contractors.